A Geometric Description of Feasible Singular Values in the Tensor Train Format: Feasibility of pairs

-As already indicated, the conjecture is correct, as proven by Knutson and Tao.
-Fascinatingly, the inaccessibly appearing triplets in $T_{r,n}$ (Definition \ref{Trn}) can in turn be described by eigenvalues relations themselves, as also stated by W. Fulton \cite{Fu00_Eig} (with slightly different notation), which gives a very good overview as well.
+As already indicated, the conjecture is correct, as proven through the contributions of Knutson and Tao (cf. \cref{sec:honeycomb}) and Klyachko (\cite{Kl98_Sta}).
+Fascinatingly, the quite inaccessible, recursively defined set $T_{r,n}$ can in turn be described by eigenvalue relations themselves, as stated by W. Fulton \cite{Fu00_Eig}.